Christian Perspective: Staying Happily Married Though Incompatible

 - They choose to label themselves incompatible because they do not want to name the specific reason for their pending divorce.

 Anyone of these guesses may be right.
 The question is whether a couple can recognize their incompatibility and still choose to live together peaceably and happily.
-A wise couple can.
+A wise couple can with the following suggestions.

 (1) Confess Dislikes